- Mossman is part of the Douglas Region which is surrounded by The Great Barrier Reef and Wet Tropics World Heritage areas

 - A world class Wet Tropics Arboretum representing many of Queensland's special, unique and threatened rainforest plants.

-- Wet Tropics (home to MBG) has the highest plant biodiversity in all of Australia.
+- Wet Tropics (home to the MBG) has the highest diversity of tree species in all of Australia.

 - An Environmental Stewardship Policy that delivers tangible outcomes in sustainability.